 Note: These are the graduates and loan types to include and exclude in order to fill out CDS H4 and H5.

-Include: 2016 undergraduate class: all students who started at your institution as first- time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
+Include: \ 2017 undergraduate class: all students who started at your institution as first- time

-only loans made to students who borrowed

-while enrolled at your institution.
+- \ only loans made to students who borrowed while enrolled at your institution. - \ co-signed loans.

-co-signed loans.

-Exclude: students who transferred in.
+Exclude: \ students who transferred in.

-- money borrowed at other institutions.

-- parent loans
+- \ money borrowed at other institutions. - \ parent loans

-- students who did not graduate or who graduated with another degree or certificate (but no bachelor's degree)
+\ students who did not graduate or who graduated with another degree or certificate (but no bachelor's c

-Provide the number of students in the 2016 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2015 and June 30, 2016.
+Provide the number of students in the 2017 undergraduate class who started at your institution as first-time students and received a bachelor's degree between July 1, 2016 and June 30, 2017.
 Exclude students who transferred into your institution